Growing up

 Some of our walls were covered with sheetrock, while we walked on plank floors.

-I remember once, sharing the tub with my bride doll, and after putting her head underwater, all her hair fell out.
+I remember once sharing the tub with my bride doll, and after putting her head underwater, all her hair fell out.
 She no longer looked like a bride.

-I guess raising eight children was not easy, especially when you put them to bed, only to be awakened by laughter and talking.
+Raising eight children was not easy, especially when you put them to bed, only to be awakened by laughter and talking.

 Very few cars drove by our house, so at night the only things that we could hear were the sounds outside.